 This enables Plugwise components with a central Smile gateway to be integrated.
 This integration talks locally to your Smile interface, and you will need its password and IP address.
-The platform supports Anna, Adam (zonecontrol), P1 Smile products and the Stretch product.
+The platform supports Anna, Adam (zonecontrol), P1 Smile products and the Stretch products.
 See below list for more details.

 Platforms available - depending on your Smile and setup include:

 climate(for the Anna and Lisa products, or a single Tom)

 sensor(for all relevant products including the Smile P1)

 binary_sensor(for showing the status of e.g. domestic hot water heating or secondary heater)